Gratuity is a one-time retirement payment; pension provides lifelong monthly support. Understand both to secure your post-retirement life.

 Government programs like pensions and gratuities ensure that retired or departing salaried workers can continue to live in comfort.
-Look at the article because it tries to explain the distinctions between Gratuity and Pension.
+This article explains the distinctions between Gratuity and Pension in detail.

 Gratuity Meaning